thaliaarchi/notes/topics/archival/archiver_tool.md

 A single version of every blob would be centrally stored in `~/.archive/objects` and identified by a SHA-256 hash of its contents.
-The raw SHA-1 hashes cannot be used, as Git object names and IA digests (which also also use SHA-1) take into account different header information.
+The raw SHA-1 hashes cannot be used, as Git object names take into account header information and IA digests sometimes vary for equal contents.

 Alternatively, files could remain in their source archive.
 WARC, Git, and zip (but not tar) have random access to files, so blobs could reference the file